 Detailed evaluation on 104 TPC-DS queries is provided below:

 - Speedup greater than 5x: Figure 5 shows those 13 queries that showed more than 5x in runtime on applying Dynamic Filtering (DF).

 - Speedup between 3x – 5x: Figure 6 shows those 13 queries that showed more than 3x in runtime on applying Dynamic Filtering (DF).

-- Speedup between 1.5x – 3x : Total of 22 queries showed Speedup between 1.5x to 3x.
+- Speedup between 1.5x – 3x: A total of 22 queries showed Speedup between 1.5x to 3x.
 Figure 7 captures those query speedup.

-- Speedup less than 1.5x: Around 23 queries showed speedups lesser than 1.5 times and had insignificant effect due to dynamic filters.
+- Speedup less than 1.5x: Around 23 queries showed speedups lesser than 1.5 times and had insignificant effects due to dynamic filters.

-- Queries that failed earlier and passing now: There were 14 queries which failed earlier without Dynamic Filtering and passes when Dynamic Filter is enabled.
-Out of 104 queries without Dynamic Filtering we could run on only 72 queries and with Dynamic Filter we could run on 86 queries.
+- Queries that failed earlier and passing now: There were 14 queries that failed earlier without Dynamic Filtering and passes when Dynamic Filter is enabled.
+Out of 104 queries without Dynamic Filtering, we could run on only 72 queries and with Dynamic Filter, we could run on 86 queries.
 Queries were failing earlier due to OOM errors.
 Now with Dynamic filtering lesser data is sent to operators like Join causing lesser memory consumption and hence more queries passing than earlier.

 Cumulative Improvement with Join Reordering and Dynamic Filtering